What is Osteopenia?

 Here is how much elemental calcium you need each day:

 |Ages||Milligrams per Day|

 |51 and older||1200|

 |Calcium and Osteoporosis||Calcium Absorption|

 Magnesium works closely with calcium to keep the calcium in your bones and out of your soft tissues.
 It has many other functions in your body including disease prevention.
-Eat a variety of whole grains, legumes, and vegetables (especially dark-green, leafy vegetables with chlorophyll) to increase dietary magnesium intake.
+Eat a variety of whole grains ,nuts, legumes, and vegetables (especially dark-green, leafy vegetables with chlorophyll) to increase dietary magnesium intake.